whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Chat.md

 ---

-### ChatGPT
+#### ChatGPT

 ![](https://repository-images.githubusercontent.com/575024003/cb85de75-5843-4fa2-9f1e-30f8ccdf8348)

-[chatgpt-prompt-evaluator](https://github.com/alignedai/chatgpt-prompt-evaluator) - This shows the results from using a second, filter LLM that analyses prompts before sending them to GPT-Chat - GitHub - alignedai/chatgpt-prompt-evaluator: This shows the results from using a secon...
+[chatgpt-prompt-evaluator](https://github.com/alignedai/chatgpt-prompt-evaluator) - This shows the results from using a second, filter LLM that analyses prompts before sending them to GPT-Chat - GitHub - alignedai/chatgpt-prompt-evaluator: This shows the results from using a secon…

 2022-12-13T19:34:13.000Z